davidtabor/davidtabordev-ee3ce/src/pages/portfolio/index.md

 ---
 title: Portfolio
 subtitle: >-
-  If you want your future site to be months...  link above to get the ball rolling ;) <i class="fas fa-level-up-alt"></i>
+  If you want your future site to be feeamonths...  link above to get the ball rolling ;) <i class="fas fa-level-up-alt"></i>
 layout_style: tiles
 template: portfolio